-Term Definition AHHC Automatic header height control API American Petroleum Institute ASTM American Society of Testing and Materials Bolt A headed and externally threaded fastener designed to be paired with a nut Center-link A hydraulic cylinder or manually adjustable turnbuckle type connection between the header and the vehicle, which is used to change the angle of the header relative to the vehicle CGVW Combined gross vehicle weight D1 Series Header MacDon D120, D125, D130, D135, D140, and D145 rigid draper headers for combines DR Double reel Export header The header configuration typical outside North America FD1 Series Header MacDon FD125, FD130, FD135, FD140, and FD145 FlexDraper® Headers FFFT Flats from finger tight Finger tight Finger tight is a reference position in which the given sealing surfaces or components are making contact with each other and the fitting has been tightened by hand to a point where the fitting is no longer loose and cannot be tightened further by hand FM100 The float module used with a D1 or FD1 Series header for combining GVW Gross vehicle weight Hard joint A joint made with use of a fastener where joining materials are highly incompressible Header A machine that cuts crop and feeds it into an attached combine Hex key A tool of hexagonal cross-section used to drive bolts and screws that have a hexagonal socket in the head (internal-wrenching hexagon drive); also known as an Allen key JIC Joint Industrial Council: A standards body that developed standard sizing and shape for original 37° flared fitting Knife A cutting device found on a header's cutterbar which uses a reciprocating cutter (also called a sickle) to cut crop so that it can be fed into the header n/a Not applicable North American header The header configuration typical in North America NPT National Pipe Thread: A style of fitting used for low-pressure port openings.
+Term Definition AHHC Automatic header height control API American Petroleum Institute ASTM American Society of Testing and Materials Bolt A headed and externally threaded fastener designed to be paired with a nut Center-link A hydraulic cylinder or manually adjustable turnbuckle type connection between the header and the vehicle, which is used to change the angle of the header relative to the vehicle CGVW Combined gross vehicle weight D1 Series Header MacDon D120, D125, D130, D135, D140, and D145 rigid draper headers for combines DR Double reel DWA Double Windrow Attachment Export header The header configuration typical outside North America FFFT Flats from finger tight Finger tight Finger tight is a reference position in which the given sealing surfaces or components are making contact with each other and the fitting has been tightened by hand to a point where the fitting is no longer loose and cannot be tightened further by hand FM100 The float module used with a D1 or FD1 Series header for combining GSL Ground speed lever GVW Gross vehicle weight Hard joint A joint made with use of a fastener where joining materials are highly incompressible Header A machine that cuts crop and feeds it into an attached combine Hex key A tool of hexagonal cross-section used to drive bolts and screws that have a hexagonal socket in the head (internal-wrenching hexagon drive); also known as an Allen key IIC Joint Industrial Council: A standards body that developed standard sizing and shape for original 37° flared fitting Knife A cutting device found on a header's cutterbar which uses a reciprocating cutter (also called a sickle) to cut crop so that it can be fed into the header n/a Not applicable NPT National Pipe Thread: A style of fitting used for low-pressure port openings.
 Threads on NPT fittings are uniquely tapered for an interference fit Nut An internally threaded fastener designed to be paired with a bolt ORB O-ring boss: A style of fitting commonly used in port openings on manifolds, pumps, and motors ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes.
-This style of fitting is also commonly called ORS, which stands for O-Ring Seal RoHS (Reduction of Hazardous Substances) A directive by the European Union to restrict use of certain hazardous substances (such as hexavalent chromium used in some yellow zinc platings)
+This style of fitting is also commonly called ORS, which stands for O-Ring Seal PTO Power take-off